 First thing’s first, congratulations if you’re about to become a first-time parent in the near future!
 While the thought of becoming a parent may seem daunting, this is a time in your life you can never get back, so it’s important to cherish every moment.

 It’s no secret that the first few months after your child enters the world can be difficult.
-They may be the most challenging months of your life — but never fear, there are a few newborn hacks that can help you through it all.
+They may be the most challenging months of your life — but never fear, there are a few newborn hacks, as well as new technology for parenting that can help you through it all.

 Check out the rest of this blog for 5 helpful newborn care tips to get you through the first few weeks and months of newborn life.